spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

 ### 3. Fine-tune the Model (`classifier.py finetune`)

 This is the core training step.
-It uses the heuristic rules with **fixed, absolute cutoffs** to generate prompt/response pairs on the fly and fine-tune the LLM.
+It uses the heuristic rules with **continuous scoring** to generate prompt/response pairs on the fly and fine-tune the LLM. **You do not need to provide cutoff values.**
+**Thresholds for "weeb" and "furry" are independent and can be set via command-line arguments.**

 **Example:**
-Use the cutoff values discovered with `heuristic_analyzer.py`.

 ```bash
 uv run classifier.py finetune \